Big Sur River: Vegetation

 The vegetation of the watershed is diverse.
 Along the main river canyon and many side tributaries grow riparian species such as California sycamore and white alder.
 Extensive stands of old-growth redwood trees tower above moist canyons and north-facing slopes below approximately 2400 ft.
 Above the redwoods, a mixed-hardwood forest of madrone, tanoak, coast live oak, canyon oak, and occasionally ponderosa and Coulter pine predominates.
 The rare Santa Lucia fir, endemic to the Santa Lucia Mountains, is found scattered in small groves, including one near the confluence of the Big Sur River and Ventana Creek, the lowest elevation (600 feet) known in the wild.
 On higher, steep, and South-facing slopes the chaparral is found, a scrub community often dominated by chamise and manzanita.
 Grassland and open pine forest are found on a few ridgetops.

 Recreation

 The popular 26 mi Pine Ridge Trail follows the Big Sur River for several miles inland.
 Several backcountry camps are located along the river, including Ventana Camp, Barlow Flat Camp, and Sykes Camp.
-Near Sykes Camp, approximately 10 mi inland, there is a hot springs.
-Small pools were built to impound the water above the riverbank but these were destroyed by floods in 2017-18.
+Near Sykes Camp, approximately 10 mi inland, there is a hot spring.
+Small pools were built to impound the water above the riverbank, but floods destroyed these in 2017–18.
 The USFS stated that the man-made tubs were illegal impoundments that are inconsistent with the intention of a wilderness experience and will not allow them to be rebuilt.